mkishi1221/mkishi1221.github.io/_includes/cv.md

 ### Product Designer (November 2022 – September 2023)

-Joined Amutri as a product designer and shaped product strategy, UIUX design, user research, and early business development, helping shape the company’s first commercial offerings and securing £1M in pre-seed funding.
+Joined Amutri as a product designer and shaped product strategy, UIUX design, user research, and early business development, onboarding Amutri's early adopters and securing £1M in pre-seed funding.

 - Led the design of Amutri’s cloud-based rendering product and redesigned the homepage to boost customer conversion and investor engagement.
 - Conducted 30+ research sessions with architects, 3D visualisers, and universities to shape user journeys and product direction.